elan-ev/pyca-debian/Readme.md

 ## Create a repository

 There is also a small script in this repository to create a Debian Repository using [aptly](https://www.aptly.info/).
-It is mostly intented to be used with the CI, but if you want to use it manually, you will need to habe a GPG key to sign the repository with.
+It is mostly indented to be used with the CI, but if you want to use it manually, you will need to have a [GPG](https://gnupg.org/) to sign the repository with.